-Criteria Commentary interpreted orientation.
-Mineralisation is easily visible from the representation of the mineralised system understood at drill spacings up to 80m x 80m.
-4. Estimation domains used for the resource estimate are based interpreted geology defined from drill core.
-Cu estimates constrained within grade shells at 0.15% copper (within the ox domain), 0.3% copper (primary domain).
-The supergene domain based off copper sequence assay data.
-Assay data was including within the supergene domain if sample lengths exceeded by cyanide soluble copper.
-All wireframes were generated Leapfrog Geo 3D modelling software.
-5. Mineralisation is still open at depth below the modelled wirefrasolids.
-Dimensions The Constellation mineralised system is tabular in nature with overall down dip length of 1,100 metres with mineralisation still op at depth.
-Mineralisation begins from 4 metres below surfo (~160mRL).
-The mineralised lodes vary in thickness averaging fr 1-25 metres and dips between 30° - 35° SE.
-Strike extents vary fr 100m to 300m.
-Estimation and modelling techniques Ordinary kriging was used to estimate all variables (Cu, Au, Ag, S and Fe).
-Ordinary Kriging is an appropriate grade interpolant this style of mineralisation.
-Vulcan software was used explanatory data analysis, variography and grade estimation.
-T cut analyses were completed on all elements / estimation dome using a combination of statistical (histograms and log non probability plots) and spatial location of grade trends.
-Estimation was either performed in 2 or 3 passes depending on search size and dimensions of the estimation domain.
-Estimation pass 1 was generally set at 70% of the variogram range, estimation pass 2 set at 140% of variogram range and estimation pass 3 valesigned to populate all remaining blocks within the estimation.
-All estimates within each estimation domain are validated aga declustered composites.
-Mean grade estimates that fall within of the declustered composite mean grade are conside acceptable.
-If the difference is outside a 5% tolerance then estimation and/or decluster cell size is reviewed and chanmade if necessary.
-No assumptions have been made for the recovery of gold of silver by-products.
-Other variables estimated included Au, Ag, Fe, S, Zn and be density.
-The parent block sized used for the updated estimate was 10m x 10m (N) x 10m (RL) with sub celling down to 1m (E) x 1m (N) x (RL).
-The cell size takes into consideration drill spacing and gravariability in different orientations.
-No assumptions have been applied to the model for selection mining unit.
-No correlation has been made between variables.
-The distinction between background Cu and Cu associated variables mineralisation was defined from a combination of geology/textulogging and population distributions associated with log probability.
-From this a 0.15% (oxide) and 0.3% (primary) Cu cut-off variables.
+Criteria Com mentary interpreted orientation.
+Mineralisation is easily visible from the host turbidite sequences.
+The geometry of the mineralised system is understood at drill spacings up to 80m x 80m.
+Estimation domains used for the resource estimate are based on interpreted geology defined from drill core.
+Cu estimates are constrained within grade shells at 0.15% copper (within the oxide domain), 0.3% copper (primary domain).
+The supergene domain is based off copper sequence assay data.
+Assay data was included within the supergene domain if sample lengths exceeded 50% cyanide soluble copper.
+All wireframes were generated in Leapfrog Geo 3D modelling software.
+Mineralisation is still open at depth below the modelled wireframe solids.
+Dimensions 1.
+The Constellation mineralised system is tabular in nature with an overall down dip length of 1,100 metres with mineralisation still open at depth.
+Mineralisation begins from 4 metres below surface (~160mRL).
+The mineralised lodes vary in thickness averaging from 1-25 metres and dips between 30° - 35° SE.
+Strike extents vary from 100m to 300m.
+Estimation and modelling techniques 1.
+Ordinary kriging was used to estimate all variables (Cu, Au, Ag, Zn, S and Fe).
+Ordinary Kriging is an appropriate grade interpolant for this style of mineralisation.
+Vulcan software was used for explanatory data analysis, variography and grade estimation.
+Top- cut analyses were completed on all elements / estimation domains using a combination of statistical (histograms and log normal probability plots) and spatial location of grade trends.
+2. Estimation was either performed in 2 or 3 passes depending on the search size and dimensions of the estimation domain.
+Estimation pass 1 was generally set at 70% of the variogram range, estimation pass 2 set at 140% of variogram range and estimation pass 3 was designed to populate all remaining blocks within the estimation domain.
+3. All estimates within each estimation domain are validated against declustered composites.
+Mean grade estimates that fall within 5% of the declustered composite mean grade are considered acceptable.
+If the difference is outside a 5% tolerance then the estimation and/or decluster cell size is reviewed and changes made if necessary.
+No assumptions have been made for the recovery of gold and silver by-products.
+5. Other variables estimated included Au, Ag, Fe, S, Zn and bulk density.
+6. The parent block sized used for the updated estimate was 10m (E) x 10m (N) x 10m (RL) with sub celling down to 1m (E) x 1m (N) x 1m (RL).
+The cell size takes into consideration drill spacing and grade variability in different orientations.
+7. No assumptions have been applied to the model for selective mining unit.
+8. No correlation has been made between variables.
+9. The distinction between background Cu and Cu associated with mineralisation was defined from a combination of geology/textural logging and population distributions associated with log probability plots.
+From this a 0.15% (oxide) and 0.3% (primary) Cu cut-off was